20lives/dmote/doc/options-main.md

 If you require an exact match for the case, do the projection, save it as DXF/SVG etc. and post-process that file to fill the interior gap.

-#### Interaction with wrist rests

-If you include both `bottom-plate` and `wrist-rest`, you will get plates for the wrist rests too.
-These plates have no ESDS electronics to protect but serve other purposes: Covering nut pockets, covering silicone mould-pour cavities, covering plaster or other dense material poured into plinths printed without a bottom layer, and balancing the height of the different parts (case and rest, which must be connected).

-There are other ways to balance the height, such as adjusting other parameters for the connection (doing separate renders) or adding silicone feet.

 #### Parameter `include`